mrmatho/sd25_python_exercises/01_variables_and_types/README.md

 Complete the `order.py` file by:

-1. Create a variable `customer_name` that stores the customer's name as a string
+1. Create a variable `customer_name` that stores the customer's name as a *string*
-2. Create a variable `drink_size` that stores the size as a string (small, medium, or large)
+2. Create a variable `drink_size` that stores the size as a *string* (small, medium, or large)
-3. Create a variable `quantity` that stores the number of drinks as an integer
+3. Create a variable `quantity` that stores the number of drinks as an *integer*
-4. Create a variable `price_per_drink` that stores the price as a float
+4. Create a variable `price_per_drink` that stores the price as a *float*
-5. Create a variable `total_price` that calculates the total cost (quantity × price_per_drink)
+5. Create a variable `total_price` that *calculates* the total cost (quantity × price_per_drink)
 6. Create a variable `is_loyalty_member` that stores whether the customer is a loyalty member as a boolean
-7. Create a variable `discount_amount` that stores 0.0 if not a loyalty member, or 10% of total_price if they are a member
+7. Create a variable `discount_amount` that stores 0.0 *if* not a loyalty member, or *10% of total_price* if they are a member
-8. Create a variable `final_price` that calculates the total after discount (total_price - discount_amount)
+8. Create a variable `final_price` that *calculates* the total after discount (total_price - discount_amount)

+**You have the freedom to choose the values for the variables (e.g., customer name, drink size, quantity, price per drink, and loyalty status).
+Just ensure that the data types are correct and that the calculations for total price, discount amount, and final price are calculated - not just written.**

 ## Example

 If the customer is "Alice", orders 2 medium drinks at $4.50 each, and is a loyalty member:

 - `customer_name` = "Alice"
 - `drink_size` = "medium"
 - ...etc.